surniaulula/wpsso/readme.txt

 = 3.40.6-dev1 =

-(2017/03/21) Added place / location properties (when available) to the Organization markup.
+(2017/03/21) Added support for Schema Organization types that are also Schema Local Business types.
 Fixed the missing 'opens' and 'closes' properties for https://schema.org/OpeningHoursSpecification.

 = 3.40.5-1 =